-Teaching is provided through lectures, supervisions and seminars.
-Some subjects also include practical or laboratory classes and fieldwork.
+Teaching is delivered through lectures, supervisions and seminars.
+Some subjects also include practical/laboratory classes.
 In the first year, you have around eight lectures and one or two supervisions a week.

-Assessment takes place at the end of each year.
-In most cases, this takes the form of a three-hour written examination for each paper, though some are assessed by coursework.
-In the final year, you can choose to substitute one paper for a dissertation of up to 10,000 words.
+You’re assessed at the end of each year – mostly through three-hour written exams, though some papers are assessed by coursework.
+In Year 3, you can substitute one paper for a 10,000 word dissertation.